 This collection documents the family of Eugen Rosenberg and Frida Giglio Saenger Rosenberg née Magnus, in particular two of their sons, actor Hans-Karl Rosenberg (stage name Hans-Karl Magnus) and electrician Herbert Rosenberg.
 It includes a large amount of correspondence between Frida, Hans-Karl, and Herbert Rosenberg during World War Two.

-Overview Kutsher's Country Club, located in Monticello, N.Y., featured Gertrude Berg as Molly Goldberg at an evening in its Patio Club.
+This collection contains an autographed menu from Kutsher's Country Club of Monticello, N.Y., which featured Gertrude Berg as Molly Goldberg at an evening in its Patio Club.
 Disk jockey Jack Eigen's autograph is also on the menu.

 Letters, documents and ephemera pertaining to the life of Gustav Freud (1914-2006)

 This is a collection of clippings pertaining mostly to German-Jewish individuals, whose life, accomplishment, or death had been noteworthy enough to trigger the interest of an editor at a newspaper or a journal.
 From the 1960s to the end of the 20th century, archivists at the Leo Baeck Institute perused dailies, immigrants’ journals and periodicals of special interest groups in the United States, in Israel, in various European countries and beyond to discover traces of the scattered survivors of German-speaking Jewry.
 Birthday celebrations, special anniversaries and obituaries as well as reports about deeds and accomplishments were clipped from the publications and collected.
 Today, these clippings bear testimony of all these individuals’ lives and German speaking Jewry as a whole.